 Money is a universal stressor on people from all walks of life.
 When you look at it more closely, it makes perfect sense; money represents food, shelter, and the ability to care for one’s family.
 In Maslow’s famous Hierarchy of Needs, the foundational and most significant layer to build upon the pyramid is made up of these basic needs, and in today’s society, requires cash to be accessed.

 So it is unsurprising that money consistently earns the top spot among two-thirds of respondents when asked what causes them the most stress.
 There is a key distinction between everyday money stress and a consistent pattern of anxiety around finances.
 The latter can cripple your mental wellness, damage your relationships, and, ironically, put you into debt.
-Worst of all, because of taboos surrounding financial conversations with friends and even therapists, it can be difficult to get the help you need when perennial financial anxiety is disruptive in your life.
+Worst of all, because of taboos surrounding financial conversations with friends and even psychologist, it can be difficult to get the help you need when perennial financial anxiety is disruptive in your life.

 In this blog, we are going to talk through a few common signs and symptoms on financial anxiety, and tips for management and healing if these descriptions resonate with you.